(LEAD) New infections rebound to over 10,000 amid eased virus curbs | Yonhap News Agency

 (LEAD) New infections rebound to over 10,000 amid eased virus curbs

-SEOUL, May 31 (Yonhap) -- South Korea's new coronavirus cases bounced back to above 10,000 on Tuesday due to increased COVID-19 tests following the weekend amid eased antivirus curbs.
+SEOUL, June 3 (Yonhap) -- South Korea's new coronavirus cases bounced back to over 10,000 on Friday as the country is working to return to pre-pandemic normalcy.

-The country added 17,191 new infections, including 43 cases from overseas, bringing the total caseload to 18,103,638, the Korea Disease Control and Prevention Agency (KDCA) said.
+The country added 12,542 COVID-19 infections, including 35 cases from overseas, bringing the total caseload to 18,141,835, the Korea Disease Control and Prevention Agency (KDCA) said.

-The daily caseload rebounded from the 6,139 cases reported Monday.
-The daily count tends to fall on Mondays and Sundays due to fewer tests on the weekend before rising toward the end of the week.

-Monday's tally was the lowest since the 5,804 cases reported on Jan.
-19 in a steady downward trend in new infections in recent months.
-Daily cases soared to over 621,000 in mid-March on the spread of the highly transmissible omicron variant.
+Daily infections have shown a downward trend after posting an all-time high of over 620,000 in mid-March.

-The country added nine deaths from COVID-19, bringing the total caseload to 24,176.
-The fatality rate stood at 0.13 percent.
-The number of critically ill patients rose by two to 180, the KDCA said.
+The death toll came to 24,229, up 17 from Thursday, with the fatality rate at 0.13 percent.
+The number of critically ill patients fell by 16 to 160, the KDCA said.

-Starting next month, the authorities plan to implement "fast track" measures meant to swiftly provide treatment to virus-vulnerable groups, including those aged 60 and older, people at senior care hospitals and those with compromised immune systems.

-South Korea has decided to further ease regulations for inbound and outbound travelers.
+Health authorities have taken a series of measures in recent weeks to return to normalcy as the pandemic wanes.

+On Wednesday, the government began to shut down most makeshift COVID-19 testing stations across the country.
+It plans to increase the number of private clinics and local hospitals designated for the virus' treatment.

-More than 4.08 million people, or 8 percent, had gotten their second booster shots, the KDCA said.
+More than 4.1 million people, or 8 percent, had gotten their second booster shots, the health agency said.

 kyongae.choi@yna.co.kr